 Table of Contents

-The Blue Umbrella By Ruskin Bond: The Blue Umbrella is one of the fantastic books written by Ruskin Bond, a famous author is known for the simplicity in his writings.
+The Blue Umbrella By Ruskin Bond: The Blue Umbrella is one of the fantastic books written by Ruskin Bond, a famous author is known for their simplicity in his writings.
 The Blue Umbrella basically is written for kids.
 But this can give you a powerful perspective about desires in today’s materialistic world—a simple and concise story of kindness and humanity.

-About The Book The Blue Umbrella:
+About The Book The Blue Umbrella

 The umbrella was like a flower, a great blue flower that had sprung up on the dry brown hillside.